yashvantvala/frontend-assignment/Readme.md

 1. Ensure that the UI is aesthetically pleasing to gain extra points.
 1. Implement pagination with maximum 5 records per page.
+1. UX should remain like you would see on an ecommerce website (Amazon, Flipkart, etc.) and edge cases should not break

 ### Expected Output format